The Eliza Effect is an indie band from Louisville, Kentucky.

 I'm with Jack White when he says, "β€œWell, I sort of don't trust anybody who doesn't like Led Zeppelin".

-When I was a kid growing up in the Pacific Northwest, Zeppelin was more popular than The Beatles.
-Classic rock filled the airwaves, and there were stations that dedicated 1 hour blocks for "getting the Led out".
+When I was a kid growing up in the Pacific Northwest, classic rock filled the airwaves, and there were stations that dedicated 1 hour blocks for "getting the Led out".
 At that age though, it might as well have been muzak to me.

 The first time I "heard" Led Zeppelin was at this lock-in at a local church in Lahaina, Maui.
 Something to keep kids in the area from getting into trouble after dark, they would lock us in behind a 10ft fence and let us skateboard off launch ramps in the parking lot all night.
 Drinking soda and copious amounts of junk food, we were wired all night.
 This kid was rocking out to something on his Walkman, and I asked him what it was.
-He pulled off his headphones and started to hand them to me, when he suddenly stopped and pressed rewind.
-After a loud click sound, he hands me the headphones to put on, maxes out the volume and presses play.
+He pulled off his headphones and rewound the tape.
+After a loud click sound he hands me the headphones, maxes out the volume and presses play.

 After this whirling sound, I hear someone screaming "Hey hey mama..." and then this huge explosion of sound.
 Stopping and starting again until it just all out starts rocking.
 I was stunned.
 A deer in the headlights.
-The kid chuckled a bit and left me alone to listen to the entire tape.
+The kid left me alone to listen to the entire tape.
 Pretty sure he turned me on to Sabbath too.

 The Day I Tried to Live β†—